Turmeric Detox Broth- a naturally healing, soothing and comforting, Ayurvedic soup that is highly customizable to your needs. Vegan and GF adaptable!

 Go through your fridge and cupboards and use what you have.
 Use leftovers.
 If you have dry beans, pre-soak them over night for faster cooking and easier digestibility.

-To keep the soup brothy take care not to add too much pasta or rice or other things that swell, or you will end up with stew vs. soup – which is not necessarily a bad thing.
+To keep the soup brothy take care not to add too much pasta, beans or rice or other things that swell, or you will end up with a stew vs. soup – which is not necessarily a bad thing.
 Also be mindful of cooking times.
 For example, basmati rice and small lentils cook at about the same rate.
 But pasta and un-soaked dried chickpeas do not.
 So be sensible and thoughtful about this and you won’t go wrong.

-It starts with a large, heavy bottomed, dutch oven or pot to make the Turmeric Broth.
+It starts with a large, heavy bottomed, dutch oven or pot to make the Turmeric Detox Broth.
 You can always make the broth ahead and refrigerate and have it on hand during the week.

 Bring to a simmer.
 It’s done!